-One of the special backward tribes, Kamar tribe mainly resides in Gariaband, Chhura, Mainpur of Gariaband district and Nagri and Magarlod development block of Dhamtari district.
+One of the primitive backward tribes, 'Kamar' mainly resides in Gariaband, Chhura, Mainpur of Gariaband district and Nagri and Magarlod development block of Dhamtari district.
 A small number of these families are also living in Mahasamund and Bagbahra development blocks of Mahasamund district.
-The Kamar tribe traces its origin from Dev Dongar village of Mainpur development block.
-Their biggest deity "Vaman Dev" is still established in Devdongar's Vaman Dongri.
+The Kamar tribe traces its origin from Dev Dongar village of